 |Self-Noise||16 dB typical|

 Finding the right kind of instrument mic can be a bit of a journey, especially since there’s such a range of sound and volume to be found in modern instruments.
-A small-diaphragm condenser mic— also known as SDC— like the Shure SM 81 can often end up the crown jewel of a studio, as long as it’s got the right features and specs.
+A small-diaphragm condenser mic— also known as SDC— as the Shure SM 81 can often end up the crown jewel of a studio, as long as it’s got the right features and specs.

 The SM81 mic is well known for its neutral and transparent sound, which has proved to be the driving factor behind its decades of popularity.
-It’s considered legendary in the industry, and has proven to accurately capture anything from a heavy drum set to the gentlest string instrument.
+It’s considered legendary in the industry and has proven to accurately capture anything from a heavy drum set to the gentlest string instrument.
 While it’s definitely seen its use in the field, you’ll mostly see this mic in the studio thanks to its sensitivity and somewhat high price point.

 Perhaps the main trait that allows the Shure 81 to stand out from the crowd is its fantastically transparent sound.
 This mic has an almost completely flat frequency response, with hardly any color until you reach 15 kHz.
 This enables the mic to record nearly every type of sound source as true to life as is technologically possible.
 Microphone manufacturers have sought to create this perfectly linear response for decades, but only the SM81 is able to reliably achieve this while still producing great sound.

-SDCs can be difficult to engineer correctly, and you’ll find that although there are a range of available mics on the market, many will offer distortions and brightness that take away from the original sound.
+SDCs can be difficult to engineer correctly, and you’ll find that although there is a range of available mics on the market, many will offer distortions and brightness that take away from the original sound.
 In contrast to these lesser mics, the SM81 is able to capture the details of its sound source with clarity.
 No more worrying about grainy recordings or harsh tones— this mic has got you covered.

-Due to the size of the diaphragm, SDCs can have some difficulty capturing low-ends without distortion.
+Due to the size of the diaphragm, SDCs can have some difficulty capturing low ends without distortion.
 On the Shure SM81, this distortion is nearly unnoticeable.
-Although it can get a little too rich, it does have two low cut filters that can help you produce a cleaner sound.
+Although it can get a little too rich, it does have two low-cut filters that can help you produce a cleaner sound.
 This mic is rated for 6 mV/Pa sensitivity and may need a bit more adjustment in order to reach the level of other mics, although it’s perfectly suitable for recording instruments.
 Increasing the volume of your recording may introduce more noise, which users may want to keep in mind.

-To be completely frank, if there’s one thing Shure is known for, it’s build quality.
+To be completely frank, if there’s one thing Shure is known for, it’s built quality.
 Shure mics have been lauded for decades for their sturdiness, and the SM81 is no different.
 The all-metal casing is solid and feels like it could last you a decade of use (within reason).
-It also comes with a -10 dB attenuation pad and two low cut filters (6 dB/octave and 18 dB/octave).
+It also comes with a -10 dB attenuation pad and two low-cut filters (6 dB/octave and 18 dB/octave).
 The mic also comes with a stand clip, plastic case, and wind foam.
 It should be noted that the SM81 has no internal shock mount and is best left attached to a stable mic stand, rather than handheld.

 If there’s ever been a workhorse of an instrument mic, it’s this one.
 The SM81 works fantastically on nearly every type of instrument thanks to its transparent sound and incredible definition.
-With the right placing, it can capture almost anything from acoustic guitars to pianos to drum overheads.
+With the right placement, it can capture almost anything from acoustic guitars to pianos to drum overheads.
 The latter is especially well handled with the SM81 thanks to its lack of distortion and high SPL.
 It may not do so well up close and personal with a drum kit, however, so users will need to take placement into account.

 Thanks to its neutral response and clean sound, the SM81 has become an almost legendary instrument mic throughout the decades since its release.
-With a richly defined low end and incredibly durable build, it’s definitely earned the title of industry standard.
-Sure, the SM81 may be a little too pricy for amateur set ups, but professional studios would do well to invest in a pair.
+With a richly defined low-end and incredibly durable build, it’s definitely earned the title of industry standard.
+Sure, the SM81 may be a little too pricy for amateur setups, but professional studios would do well to invest in a pair.

 The Shure SM81 is an absolute workhorse in the studio.
 While its completely transparent sound may take a little bit of fiddling, it’s also got the benefit of being a completely blank canvas for you to play with.
-The SM81 is a bulletproof microphone with an unimpeachable performance, and can last you years and maybe even decades in the studio.
+The SM81 is a bulletproof microphone with an unimpeachable performance and can last you years and maybe even decades in the studio.
 Consistency is key, and the SM81 has that in spades.
 Find the best deals for the Shure SM81 Microphone here.